Kill the Moonlight: Composition

 "Someone Something" features a heavy Elvis Costello influence (of whom Daniel is an "ardent admirer"), Delusions of Adequacy describing it as " jump(ing) and hop(ping) along [...] a neat piano and nicely placed drum fills".
 The following track "Don't Let It Get You Down" too has piano "but also with newfound bluesy twang", the intro described as "part Stones and part Elvis Costello".
 "All The Pretty Girls Go To The City" has been described as "another fun song highlighted by good piano work that mimics the vocal lines".
 The PopMatters article writes that the song is "haunted by brooding keys and, finally, lush instrumentation, like a Motown 45 transmitted from the wrong side of the tracks.
 "You Gotta Feel It" has been described as "eternally bluesy" and features "distant backing vocals and baritone saxes".
 "Back To The Life" features a tambourine and handclaps that "come in at the exact right moments".
 The song "opens with a demented cackle, then laying on heavy rhythmic sampling and melodic trickery".
 The closing track "Vittorio E" has been described as "an undulating, vaguely psychedelic ballad" and an "anti-ballad", the aforementioned Pitchfork article describing it as "a 3-minute synopsis of the album's emotional heft".

 Release

 Released on August 20, 2002 through Merge Records, Kill the Moonlight was one of the record label's biggest records, behind Neutral Milk Hotel's In the Aeroplane Over the Sea and Magnetic Fields' 69 Love Songs, with 75,000 copies sold by July 2004 and roughly 153,000 by December 2009.

 Reception

 The album received "universal critical acclaim" upon release, with many critics and fans alike later on considering it to be one of Spoon's best albums.

 Accolades

 The album received end-of-year accolades from a variety of publications in both the US and the UK, continuing to receive end-of-decade ones as well after it came to an end.
 The majority of the latter, as shown below, came from US publications.
-According to Acclaimed Music, as of August 2018, the album is the 63rd most acclaimed album of the decade and the 643rd most acclaimed album of all time.